yodablocks/elementsofai/introduction_to_ai/chapter_2/part3.md

 + 0

 The value is -1.
 The values on the second level are 0, 0, and -1.
 The values on the third level are -1, 0, -1, 0, -1, -1, which are the same as the values on the bottom level.
 As you can see, Max has all the reason to be serious since by playing in the bottom-right corner, Min can guarantee a win.
 The inevitable victory of Min can also be seen from the value of the game -1.

+---

+# After completing Chapter 2 you should be able to:

+- Formulate a real-world problem as a search problem

+- Formulate a simple game (such as tic-tac-toe) as a game tree

+- Use the minimax principle to find optimal moves in a limited-size game tree